Wolfgang Preiss

 Wolfgang Preiss (27 February 1910 – 27 November 2002) was a German theatre, film and television actor.

+Biography

 The son of a teacher, Preiss studied philosophy, German, and drama in the early 1930s.
 He also took private acting classes with Hans Schlenck, making his stage début in Munich in 1932.
 He appeared in various theatre productions in Heidelberg, Königsberg, Bonn, Bremen, Stuttgart and Berlin.